|site search by freefind

 Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God.
 2 Cor.
-4:2, NIV
+4:2, NIV.

 Herod the Great used Scripture to discover where Jesus would be born in his villainous attempt to murder this “rival” King.
 Satan himself quoted Scriptures to Jesus in the temptations in an attempt to make Him move out of the perfect will of God.

-We can expect to see attacks on the Bible continue and increase as ungodly lifestyles and choices become more publicly acceptable.
+We can expect attacks on the Bible to continue and increase as ungodly lifestyles and choices become more publicly acceptable.
 This can come in the form of misquoting Scripture to arrive at a false conclusion [like the Bible forcing a woman to marry her rapist] and then criticizing the false conclusion as if it were true.
 It can, like Herod, use the Word of God to gain information to the harm of God’s people [like essential doctrines to then undermine] or, like Satan, to distort the Word of God to tempt Christians to act in an unBiblical way [like a misunderstanding of love and forgiveness].

-Another attack on Scripture from within as been a false end-time teaching.
+Another attack on Scripture from within has been a false end-time teaching.
 Satan has used this teaching to distract Christians from understanding and applying the Word of God in this current age.
 Instead, they are encouraged to look for, debate, and spend vast amounts of money on the “signs” of the soon Second Coming of Christ.
 In place of becoming good soldiers of Jesus Christ willing to endure hardship for the kingdom of God, they are encouraged to pray for the Second Coming so they can escape the problems of this world.
 This teaching also divides the Word of God instead of seeing it as a unified whole in the purpose of God [See our Covenants course].

-Still another attack which distorts Scriptures and distracts Christians is the renewed emphasis on all things Jewish from keeping the Jewish feasts to wearing prayer shawls.
+Still another attack which distorts Scriptures and distracts Christians is the renewed emphasis on all things Jewish, from keeping the Jewish feasts to wearing prayer shawls.
 The Jewish feasts, as described in the Old Testament, were shadows of what was to come in Christ.
-By studying them we can learn much about Jesus and the ways of God; however, a return to literally observing them is a rejection of the New Covenant to which they were intended to point.
-Again, attention is diverted from the true purposes of God to a sidetrack where it is easier for satan to make train wreak of their lives.
+By studying them, we can learn much about Jesus and the ways of God; however, a return to literally observing them is a rejection of the New Covenant to which they were intended to point.
+Again, attention is diverted from the true purposes of God to a sidetrack where it is easier for Satan to make train wreak of their lives.

 One other attack on the Bible that we must watch out for is studying the Word of God simply to gain knowledge.
-The Pharisees had a great knowledge of the Old Testament, but it was not only useless to them but also harmful because they were not seeking with humble hearts to know God and to apply it to their own lives.
+The Pharisees had a great understanding of the Old Testament, but it was not only useless to them but also harmful because they were not seeking with humble hearts to know God and apply it to their lives.
 We need to realize that studying the Word of God, as vital as that is, is not an end in itself.
-The reason we study the Word of God is so we can develop our understanding of Jesus, our love for Him, our relationship with Him and use it to discover and confess sins in our lives that hinder that relationship.
+The reason we study the Word of God is so we can develop our understanding of Jesus, our love for Him, and our relationship with Him and use it to discover and confess sins in our lives that hinder that relationship.
 We must learn how to apply the Word of God to ourselves and then to our world.

 At the very least, Christians who are deceived and distracted by the above [and other] distortions of Scripture will not accomplish everything God desires them to accomplish.
 If not outright shipwrecked, their lives become a shadow of what they could have been.
 Let us be on guard, for greater men and women than we are have been led astray.

-So where do we stand in all of this?
+So, where do we stand in all of this?
 How do we avoid deception?
 How do we resist the attacks on the Bible?

-When we see the Word of God being attacked how do we respond?
-Our response must be directed by the Holy Spirit considering the situation.
-Whether the attack is from the outside or the inside some factors to consider are:
+How do we respond to attacks on the Bible?
+Our response must be directed by the Holy Spirit, considering the situation.
+Whether the attack is from the outside or the inside, here are some factors to consider: